-CENTENNIA is a map-based guide to the history of Europe and the Middle East from the beginning of the 11th century to the present.
+The Centennia Atlas is a map-based guide to the history of Europe and the Middle East from the beginning of the 11th century through the early 21st century.
 It is a dynamic, animated historical atlas including over 9,000 border changes.
 The map controls evolve the map forward or backward in time bringing the static map to life.
 Our maps display every major war and territorial conflict displaying the status of each region at intervals of a tenth of a year.
 The maps reflect actual "power on the ground" rather than internationally-sanctioned or "recognized" borders.

-From Kevin Kelly's review of Centennia which was published in the Whole Earth Catalog:
+From Kevin Kelly's review of Centennia, published in the Whole Earth Catalog:

 "As a kid I dreamed of maps that would move; I got what I wanted in Centennia.
 This colorful political map of Europe and the Mid-East redraws itself at yearly intervals from the year 1000 to present.
 It's a living map, an atlas with the dimension of time.
 I can zoom around history, pause at particular dates, or simply watch how nations melt away, or disintegrate into tiny fragements, or unite!
 Year by year the outlines of tribes and nations spread, retreat, and reform almost as if they were tides or infections.
 The resolution of detail (almost at the "county" level) is astounding; the breadth of time (ten centuries) thrilling.
 It rewards hours and hours of study."

 Kevin Kelly is editor-at-large and co-founder of WIRED magazine and one of the board members of the Long Now Foundation, devoted to thinking on a millennial timescale.